Herman A. Metz: Life

-Metz was born October 19, 1867 in New York City, to Edward J. and Frances K. Metz, who were immigrants from Germany.
+Metz was born October 19, 1867, in New York City, to Edward J. and Frances K. Metz, who were immigrants from Germany.
 He attended private and public schools.
 Later in life he was honored with the degree of Sc.D. from Union College and the degree of LL.D. from Manhattan College.

+Family

 Metz was married twice, first, from 1891 to 1915 to Laura A. Traudt, from whom he was divorced, and second, from 1916 onward, to the former Mrs. Alice M. Norman (nee Van Ronk).